godaddy/wp-reseller-store/readme.txt

 == Frequently Asked Questions ==

 = What reseller programs will this plugin work with? = This plugin is designed for the [GoDaddy Reseller Program](https://www.godaddy.com/reseller-program).
 If you have not purchased a reseller program, you can activate the plugin with our "in house" reseller.
-At any time, you can updgrade the reseller to your own.
+At any time, you can upgrade the reseller to your plan by deactivating the plugin and reactivating.

 = What settings should I update in the Reseller Control Center? = We recommend you set the _Home Url_ to your WordPress storefront.
 We also suggest you set up a _Custom Domain_ and point the DNS to our server.